lewch/ProgLab-LibSys/README.md

 # ProgLab-Untitled
-This is a repository for the project 'Untitled' of Programming Laboratory.
+This is a repository for the project 'Library Management System' of Programming Laboratory.